ICNHodler/docs/Rocketchat-AMA-Archive.md

 # Q46
 I noticed when looking through the cumulative audit report that aside from Bitcoin Gold and Bitcoin Cash held by users, Iconomi have 3500 Bitcoin Gold, and 2100 Litecoin.
-As far as I remember Iconomi do not support these assets in DAA’s.
-Does Iconomi have a plan to do anything with these assets, and also does Iconomi have a plan to deal with assets owned by DAA’s which come from chain forks in the future.
+As far as I remember Iconomi do not support these assets in DAA's.
+Does Iconomi have a plan to do anything with these assets, and also does Iconomi have a plan to deal with assets owned by DAA's which come from chain forks in the future.
 *Asked by @RayQuin*

 > Bitcoin Gold is a supported fork and was attributed to users and DAAs.
 Any amounts left have either not been sold off yet or were withdrawn from the platform.
 Bitcoin Gold cannot be included in DAAs.
 You can find more information about how we handle hard forks in our statement on the bitcoin gold hard fork: [Official Statement.](https://medium.com/iconominet/official-statement-on-the-bitcoin-gold-hard-fork-372ebf98913c)